Skip to Main Content

 Anna Stasto, Pennsylvania State University (principal investigator)

-The aim of this proposal is to address the fundamental questions in the strong interactions in the limit of high energies or low Bjorken x through the formal and phenomenological analysis of variety of hadronic processes which can be probed in current and future high-energy accelerators.
+In this proposal we aim to explore high energy limit of QCD through the formal and phenomenological analysis of variety of hadronic processes which can be probed in current and future high-energy accelerators.
+This includes processes that are currently studied at proton-proton and nuclei collisions at LHC and in future Electron Ion Collider.

 Scroll to top